KuraFire/TAOPE/index.md

 This book is borne out of little games I created to welcome people and bring them into the right mindset as they entered 150-plus person orgies.

-If that sentence feels like it suddenly slapped you in the face, it’s because I didn’t ease you into it; I didn't escalate playfully.
-If I had said _“flirty little games”_, you would’ve known immediately this is a sexual or romantic topic, and if instead of _“right mindset”_ I would’ve said _“a playful, sexy, and consent-driven mindset”_, you would’ve anticipated something even raunchier might follow.
+If that sentence feels like it suddenly slapped you in the face, it’s because I didn’t ease you into it; as a sentence it didn't escalate playfully.
+If I had said _“flirty little games”_, you would’ve known immediately this is a sexual or romantic topic, and if instead of _“right mindset”_ I had written _“a playful, sexy, and consent-driven mindset”_, you would’ve anticipated something even raunchier might follow.

 **This is <cite>The Art of Playful Escalation</cite>: knowing when and how to elevate tension in a way that is enjoyable to all parties involved.**